Uniforms of the United States Army: Army Combat Uniform

 The Army Combat Uniform (ACU) is the utility uniform worn in garrison and in combat zones by the U.S. Army.
 It consists of a jacket and trousers in the Operational Camouflage Pattern (OCP), worn with combat boots and a t-shirt.
 In the field, the jacket may be replaced by the flame resistant Army Combat Shirt when worn directly under a tactical vest.
 A matching patrol cap is worn when other headgear is not in use.

 The ACU was introduced in 2005, replacing the previous Battle Dress Uniform and Desert Camouflage Uniform.
 The uniform originally featured a pixelated camouflage pattern, known as the Universal Camouflage Pattern (UCP), which was designed for use in woodland, desert, and urban environments, and was worn with a black beret.
 The black beret was replaced for wear with the ACU by the patrol cap in July 2011; the beret remained in use with the Army Service Uniform.
 UCP was found to perform poorly in the field, and beginning in 2010, most soldiers operating in Afghanistan were issued ACUs using the commercial MultiCam pattern, which was found to be better suited to that country's terrain.
 Subsequently, OCP, which is similar to MultiCam, was adopted Army-wide starting in 2015, with UCP fully retired in 2019.

 The ACU jacket bears name tapes, rank insignia, and shoulder patches and tabs, as well as recognition devices such as a U.S. flag patch and the infrared (IR) tab.
 Two U.S. flag insignia are authorized for wear with the ACU, full-color and subdued IR.
 The U.S. flag insignia is worn on the right shoulder pocket flap of the ACU coat.
 Unit patches are worn on the left shoulder, while combat patches are worn on the right.
 The name tapes, rank, and skill badges are either secured with hook-and-loop fasteners or can optionally be sewn on.

+Maternity Work Uniform

+The ACU maternity work uniform in the OCP is a daily work and utility uniform for pregnant Soldiers.

+Aircrew Uniform

+The Army aircrew combat uniform (A2CU) in the OCP is a daily work, utility, and field uniform for aircrew members and the Fire Resistant Environmental Ensemble (FREE) is designed to be worn with the prescribed duty uniform to provide aviators and CVC with modular, flame-resistant protection.

+Garrison Culinary Uniform

+The garrison culinary uniform is the daily work uniform for all enlisted Soldiers in career management field (CMF) 92 who hold the culinary specialist MOS when prescribed by CTA 50–900 and by the commander (see figs 7–1 and 7–2).
+The culinary management noncommissioned officer (NCO) and dining facility manager uniform are variations.

+Combat Vehicle Crewman Uniform

+The CVC uniform in the OCP is a daily work, utility, and field uniform for CVC.
+The FREE version is designed to be worn with the standard duty uniform to provide aviators and CVC with modular, flame-resistant protection.